Click on the dates below to uncover fascinating facts about apples throughout history.

 Click on each card to reveal fascinating world records about apples.

-Click on different parts of the apple diagram to uncover fun scientific facts about apples!
+Click on different parts of the apple diagram to uncover fun scientific facts!

-Hover over or click on each card to uncover amazing facts about apples.
+Hover over or tap each card to uncover amazing facts about apples.

 The top produced apple varieties in the U.S. include Gala, Red Delicious, Granny Smith, Fuji, Honeycrisp, and more.